This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

-- An obstruction in the intestine (people with a blockage in the intestine), caused by a structural or functional disorder of the intestinal wall.
+- An obstruction in the intestine (people with a blockage in the intestine) is caused by a structural or functional disorder of the intestinal wall.

 - A perforated intestinal wall.

-- Severe inflammatory bowel disease, such as ulcerative colitis, Crohn’s disease, or toxic megacolon.
+- Severe inflammatory bowel disease includes ulcerative colitis, Crohn’s disease, or toxic megacolon.